Dangerous Dan McFoo

+Dangerous Dan McFoo is a 1939 American animated comedy short film directed by Fred Avery.
+The title is based on Robert W. Service's 1907 poem "The Shooting of Dan McGrew".
+The short was released on July 15, 1939.
+It is part of the Merrie Melodies series and the first to star Arthur Q. Bryan, who would become a fixture in the series by voicing Elmer Fudd.
+It was re-released as a "Blue Ribbon" reissue in 1948, rendering the original film and credits lost.
+After moving to Metro-Goldwyn-Mayer, Avery directed a spiritual successor starring Droopy in 1945, titled The Shooting of Dan McGoo.

 Plot

-Dan, an anthropomorphic puppy, is in the rear of the arctic "Malibu Saloon" playing pinball.
+At the Malibu Saloon, numerous dogs sing and play music.
+Dan McFoo plays pinball and stretches the spring launcher as far as it can go, but nevertheless does not score.
 A villain enters and sees Dan's love interest, Sue, and is instantly smitten with the Bette Davis lookalike; she tells the villain in the voice (and catchphrase) of Katharine Hepburn: "I hope Dan mows you down, really I do."

 A boxing match ensues, and a streetcar plunges into the saloon through the swinging doors, the conductor ringing its bell at the start of each round.
 Dan is able to dodge most of the villain's blows for most of round 1.
-In round 2, after getting a shave and a haircut, the villain gains the upper hand, knocking Dan unconscious.
+In round 2, after getting a shave and a haircut, the villain gains the upper hand by using him as a punching bag, knocking Dan unconscious.
 When Dan's ghost revives him with a bucket of water, Dan accuses the villain of cheating; four horseshoes – and a horse – are found in his boxing glove.
 In round 3, now with a blow-by-blow commentator and freeze-frame shot analysis, Dan goes on the offensive, but the fight remains evenly matched; the narrator then gives the combatants pistols to duel and finish the fight once and for all.
-The lights go out, shots are fired and Sue screams ("Eek!").
-When the lights come on, Dan is seen lying on the floor.
-His girlfriend says repeatedly, "Say something!
-Say something!"
-Dan McFoo wakes up and says "Hewwo!".
+The lights go out and shots are fired.
+The two are seemingly shot dead, but Dan is revived and wins the match.